- This event has passed.

 This year, 10 sculptures have been selected and installed on the campus.
 Cash prizes are awarded to three artists whose work is chosen by the juror.

 To celebrate the competition’s 36th anniversary, join juror Elizabeth Brim on an educational outdoor tour of the sculpture finalists.
-The tour concludes with an outdoor reception adjacent to the Schaefer Center, and will feature an awards presentation.
+The tour concludes with an awards presentation and outdoor boxed lunch reception in the festival tent adjacent to the Schaefer Center.

 The Rosen Sculpture Walk will take place rain or shine.
 In the event of heavy rain, a presentation by the juror, including images of the sculptures, will be held indoors at the Schaefer Center.